from scipy.io import loadmat

 Background

 A comprehensive comparison between the two methods is beyond the scope of this post.
-Instead, I will only list some important properties of both techniques:
+Instead, I will only list some important properties of both techniques.

 First, the regression-based approach requires EOG channels, whereas ICA works without any reference signal.
 This means you can use ICA to remove ocular activity even if your recording does not include EOG channels.

 Both methods potentially remove brain activity in addition to ocular activity.
 ICA can separate ocular components from brain components well if many EEG channels are available (which in turn requires a relatively large number of data samples).
 A cleaner separation also means that less brain activity will be removed when ocular components are eliminated.
-The minimum number of EEG channels required for ICA decomposition varies, but as a rule of thumb at least 20 channels seem to be necessary (the EEGLAB tutorial has more details on the amount of data required for ICA).
-In constrast, the regression approach works even if only a few EEG channels are available.
+The minimum number of EEG channels required for ICA decomposition varies, but as a rule of thumb, at least 20 channels seem to be necessary (the EEGLAB tutorial has more details on the amount of data required for ICA).
+In contrast, the regression approach works fine even if only a few EEG channels are available.
 However, the EOG reference channels always contain some amount of brain activity, which will also be removed from the data in addition to ocular activity.

 The ICA method entails manual identification of ocular components, although several algorithms exist to automate this process (for example EyeCatch or ADJUST).
 ICA also takes longer to compute than the regression approach (but efficient implementations are available that keep computation time to a minimum).
-Finally, ICA is an optimization problem that is not guaranteed to find the globally optimal solution.
+Finally, ICA is an optimization problem that is not guaranteed to find the global optimal solution.
 Depending on the initial conditions, the algorithm might find different independent components from run to run.
-However, this is not a huge issue in this application, because ocular components are relatively stable across decompositions.
+However, this is not a huge issue in this application, because ocular components are relatively large and therefore stable across decompositions.

 Let’s now turn to an example to see how ICA can be used to remove ocular artifacts with MNE.